HeatherRemacle/exchangelabops/pages/index.md

 [Play 4](/CITZ-IMB-playbook/play4)

 ### 5: Transition to Ops
-Following a successful initial product development and deployment a Digital Product is launched.
+Following a successful initial product development and deployment a digital product is launched.
 At this stage a decision is made concerning the products lifecycle.
 Following  a knowledge transfer from the development team the product can be transitioned to operations.
 <br/>
 [Play 5](/CITZ-IMB-playbook/play5)